 The Ronald Reagan Presidential Foundation and Institution offers a host of programs that seek to finish Ronald Reagan’s presidential principles of global democracy, liberty for all, and the encouragement of a profound national pride.
 Highlight — The Reagan Foundation operates through the Center for Peace through Strength, a Center for Freedom and Democracy, and the Center for Civics, Education, and Opportunity.

 Sponsor: Information Trust Institute

-The Illinois Cyber Security Scholars Program offers Scholarships for Cyber Security students who show promise as a future cybersecurity management leader.
-To be eligible to apply for the CyberCorps Scholarship for Service (CSC), though, applicants must be admitted to the University of Illinois at Urbana-Champaign and commit to follow a 24-month government career following graduation.
+The Illinois Cyber Security Scholars Program offers Scholarships for Cyber Security students who show promise as future cybersecurity management leaders.
+To be eligible to apply for the CyberCorps Scholarship for Service (CSC), though, applicants must be admitted to the University of Illinois at Urbana-Champaign and commit to following a 24-month government career following graduation.
 The actual award value varies (for up to three years of awards) from year to year, however, the deadline for applications to the ICSSP program is the month of August.

 The Information Trust Institute (ITI) is a highly respected organization dedicated to leading the following industries — Systems & Networking, Energy Systems, Critical Infrastructures, and Testbed Science.
 The ITI is recognized as a coordinated science lab that operates from the Grainger College of Engineering at the University of Illinois at Urbana.
 Highlight – The ITI trains DHS interns in the areas of digital security.